taubmann/markdown-extra-editor/README.md

 * Javascript must be activated
 * IE less than 9 is (will) not be supported
-* atm JS-Markdown-Extra is based on PHP Markdown Extra 1.2.5, so some fancy new Markup are missing
+* atm JS-Markdown-Extra is based on PHP Markdown Extra 1.2.5, so Support for some fancy new Markup is missing